Solar Landscape Lighting

 Yup!
 As noted above, it can even be the preferred charging method when you don’t have good sunlight (at least indirect sunlight, such as on a cloudy day) at your disposal, simply because LED lights tend to be more energy-efficient, meaning you are using less electricity to charge your solar lanterns, for instance.

-If brightness is all you are looking for, you want a good solar landscape spotlight, which generally shine at a brightness of far more lumens than other decorative solar lanterns.
-For instance, the DrawGreen Bright LED Solar Motion Sensor Spotlights offer 1400 lumens, which is bright enough to shine 45-60 feet on a dark night.
+If brightness is all you are looking for, you want a good solar landscape spotlight, which generally shines at a brightness of far more lumens than other decorative solar lanterns.
+For instance, the DrawGreen Bright LED Solar Motion Sensor Spotlights offer 1400 lumens, which are bright enough to shine 45-60 feet on a dark night.

 That depends on each solar landscape light of course, but many of them can last up to a few weeks on a good charge if they are shining intermittently (such as motion-activated solar lights, for instance) and in general, a full day’s charge will cover a full night.
 You should, of course, do your own research on each solar landscape light you might consider purchasing, however.